 B - Type or print your mailing address.
-If your address has changed since you filed your last return, or this is your first return, check the box.
+If your address has changed since you filed your last return or if this is your first return, check the box.

-ENote If you checked the box in Line B because you have never filed an Illinois return, you must also check the "first return" box in Line C.
+=Note If you checked the box in Line B because you have never filed an Illinois return, you must also check the "first return" box in Line C.